Soil Strategies: Coping With The Effects Of Cold, Wet Soils At Planting

 About The Authors

-Ziru Liu is a senior sensor scientist at The Climate Corporation and works on high resolution soil and environmental characterizations with proximal and remote sensing technologies.
+Ziru Liu is a senior sensor scientist at Climate LLC and works on high resolution soil and environmental characterizations with proximal and remote sensing technologies.
 He partners with Climate data scientists to derive insights from data layers to help farmers understand the variability in their fields.
 Ziru earned a Ph.D. in soil science from Washington State University.